derek-knox/Coding-For-Designers/Coding and Visual Design/Elements and Elements.md

 ## Value and Arguments

-*Value*, may be applied to a shape’s color to modify the result.
+*Value* may be applied to a shape’s color to modify the result.
 Similarly in a function’s signature, different *arguments* may be applied to change the function’s result.
 Value allows a shape with a specific color to be reused with a different effect.
 Arguments allow a function with a specific signature to be reused with a different effect too.

 ![alt text](../assets/visual-todo-placeholder.jpg "Value & Signature Examples")